Dynavax Technologies Corporation (DVAX) Stock: Analyzing the Market Value

-Dynavax Technologies Corporation (NASDAQ: DVAX) has a higher price-to-earnings ratio of 4.96x compared to its average ratio,, and the 36-month beta value for DVAX is at 1.50.
-Analysts have varying views on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”
+Dynavax Technologies Corporation (NASDAQ: DVAX) has a higher price-to-earnings ratio of 5.16x compared to its average ratio, and the 36-month beta value for DVAX is at 1.49.

 Sponsored